CaskProtocol/cask-lightpaper/developer-docs/webhook-bridge.md

 ### Transaction Hash

-The `transactionHash` value is the on-chain transaction ID which generated the event and can be used to look up the event on blockchain explorers.
+The `transactionHash` field is the on-chain transaction ID which generated the event and can be used to look up the event on blockchain explorers.

 ### Chain ID

-The `chainId` value contains the blockchain ID for which blockchain originated the event.
+The `chainId` field contains the blockchain ID for which blockchain originated the event.

 ## SubscriptionCreated